arunreddy-padala/Android_NoteTakingApp/README.md

-# Android_NoteTakingApp
+# NoteTakingApp_Android_Kotlin

+This project presents a robust note-taking application designed with Kotlin and structured using the MVVM Clean Architecture.
+It incorporates SQLite for data management, Jetpack Compose for the UI, and Dagger Hilt for dependency injection, all within the Android Studio environment.

-**Languages and Frameworks: Kotlin, MVVM Clean Architecture, SQLite, Jetpack Compose, Dagger Hilt**
+Technologies and Frameworks: Kotlin, MVVM Clean Architecture, SQLite, Jetpack Compose, Dagger Hilt

-A) Designed a note taking application that allows users to add new notes, delete and restore them as needed.
+Features:
+- Note Management: Users can add, delete, and restore notes as needed.
+- Customization: Notes can be color-coded with a predefined set of colors.

-B) Additionally, the application also supports functionality related to assigning pre-defined set of colors to notes, and sorting the notes based on title, date, color either by ascending or descending order.
+- Sorting Options: Notes can be sorted by title, date, or color in either ascending or descending order.

-C) The application uses Android Studio's built-in SQLite database to store notes and retrieve them as required by the user.
+- Persistent Storage: Utilizes SQLite database to store and retrieve notes.

-D) Divided the application based on features which provides easy code reusability.
+- Modular Design: Application is divided based on features which enhances code reusability.

-E) Developed the application based on MVVM Clean Architecture which contains domain, presentation, and data components supporting multiple usecases and view models.
-Utilised Dagger Hilt for dependency injection.

-F) Added unit test cases to test the ordering of the notes by tile, color and date either by ascending or desceding order.
+Testing:
+- Unit Testing: Includes tests for sorting notes by title, color, and date.

-G) Added instrumented test cases to test the functionality related to toggling the order selection button.
+- Instrumented Testing: Tests for UI interactions, such as toggling the order selection button.

-H) Added End to End tests that test the functionality related to saving a note, editing and saving it again.
-Also, tested functionality related to note ordering and whether it is displayed correctly on the main screen.
+- End-to-End Testing: Covers full workflows such as saving, editing, and re-saving notes, as well as verifying correct display and order of notes on the main screen.